Bus to Campus

 Obtaining TAP Stickers

-Student TAP services are not active during times when not enrolled in classes at the university; this includes the months during summer break.
-Students who are not enrolled in the summer session courses, but remain employed by the university during this time will still enjoy active TAP services .
+Student TAP services are not active during times when not enrolled in the university; this includes the months during summer break.
+Students who are not enrolled in the summer session courses, but remain employed by the university will still enjoy active TAP services during this time.

 Replacing TAP Stickers